-3. Remuneration policy - The Nomination and Governance Committee considers the remuneration policy of the managers to ensure that it aligns with the interests of the club and that it does not promote excessive risk taking.
+- 3. Remuneration policy The Nomination and Governance Committee considers the remuneration policy of the managers to ensure that it aligns with the interests of Standard UK and that it does not promote excessive risk taking.
 In doing so, it additionally reviews the performance appraisal of the chief executive in respect of the previous year and the objectives of the chief executive and members of the managers' executive team for the following year.
-The chairman of the Nomination and Governance Committee reports to the board on its review of the policy.

-4. Summary of the remuneration policy of the managers - The managers' policy is to adopt and encourage a total view of remuneration, with the reward strategy being to place more emphasis on variable pay and alignment to performance based on the achievement of objectives, rather than to focus on base pay.
+The chairman of the Nomination and Governance Committee reports to the board on its review of the policy. - 4.
+Summary of the remuneration policy of the managers The managers' policy is to adopt and encourage a total view of remuneration, with the reward strategy being to place more emphasis on variable pay and alignment to performance based on the achievement of objectives, rather than to focus on base pay.
 The total remuneration of the managers' employees consists of annual base salary, a discretionary annual bonus, pension, private medical insurance, group life assurance and group income protection cover.

-The managers participate in the Spinnaker survey, which is the main source of benchmarking data for P&I clubs.
-For more senior roles, in respect of which the survey lacks detail, additional sources are used to help guide and inform.
+The managers participate in the Spinnaker survey, which is the main source of benchmarking data for P&I clubs, which is undertaken typically every two years, the last of which was undertaken in 2019.
+For infrastructure roles other sources are also utilised to benchmark total compensation.

-Annual base salary - this is set at a market rate for the role being performed.
+Annual base salary - this is set within a market rate for the role being performed.

 Discretionary annual bonus - bonus awards are based upon the employee's performance against a set of objectives during the performance period and are aligned with the interests of the Standard Club and Standard UK.
+An element of managers bonuses are deferred over a period of 3 years.